 WHAT IS QUARK?

-Quark is so popular in Germany that it accounts for almost half of that country’s total cheese production: The average German eats about 10 pounds of quark a year.
+While it has yet to take off in the U.S., Quark is so popular in Germany that it accounts for almost half of that country’s total cheese production: The average German eats about 10 pounds of Quark a year.

-You can find quark in every German market.
-But it’s a different style of quark (details below).
+You can find Quark in every German market.
+But it’s a different style than American Quark (details below).

 The next time you see it, take it home and see how it enriches your daily dining.
 If you can’t find it locally, you can buy it online.